Slider

 Not loudly, not urgently—but in that soft, almost storybook way.
 Castles tucked into hills, cobblestoned streets worn smooth by time, and people who seemed to move gently through it all, as if they belonged to a slower, more thoughtful world.
 I imagined Scottish terriers being walked past stone buildings, and conversations that sounded like poetry even when they weren’t.

-My curiosity about Edinburgh began, oddly enough, on the internet—through a Scottish blog I used to read years ago.
+My curiosity about Edinburgh began, oddly enough, on the internet—through a Scottish blog I used to read a couple of decades ago.

 It was one of those rare spaces that felt intentional.
 The kind you don’t scroll through, but linger in.
 Alan, the writer behind it, shared fragments of literature—poems, excerpts, little marginal thoughts that felt like they belonged to a much older, quieter world.
 Even the comment section (Haloscan, of all things) felt like a continuation of the writing itself: thoughtful, sometimes melancholic, always human.